NabaviLab/VarSimLab/README.md

 Varsimlab is a command line python pipeline designed to easily generate artificial short reads, with structural and copy number variations.
 Using ART short read simulation and SInC error generation, Varsimlab can quickly simulate biologically realistic tumor and normal short reads for either genome or exome simulations.

 Varsimlab can generate SNPs, INDELS, and CNVs to user specification, and can simulate tumor heterogeneity and polyploidy.

+For more information, see the Varsimlab documentation site [here](http://varsimlab.readthedocs.io/en/latest/)
 # Setup and Dependencies

 Varsimlab can be called from the command line using any python 3 version